elmir-mamedov/h-m_items_price_prediction/README.md

 ✔ TO DO LIST:
-1. commit preprocessing script (Elmir)
-2. commit your models script
+1. commit your models script
-3. complile results from each model into one script and create graphs
+2. complile results from each model into one script and create graphs
-4. commit your models evalutations text for the article
+3. commit your models evalutations text for the article